tomhaydn/goodprogram/README.md

 # Introduction & Explanation

 [Good Program](https://goodprogram.com.au/) is a Web Design and Development Business located in Sydney.
-We specialize in custom web development and hi-performance web technologies that help clients get an edge on their competition.
+Specializing in custom web development and hi-performance web technologies that help clients get an edge on their competition.

 This is the source code for the Good Program website with some sensitive omissions.
 It is built by incorporating:
 - React/Next.js